-The third goal of the proposed SSMP Project is to use information from prior projects to inform future project design to adaptively manage aquatic habitat and dust suppression projects to provide the greatest benefits.
-An adaptive management plan would be developed to guide evaluation and improved management of the newly created habitat and areas where dust suppression is on-going, as well as to inform future habitat restoration and dust suppression activities.
+The third goal of the proposed SSMP Project is to use information from prior projects and new scientific information to inform future project design to adaptively manage aquatic habitat and dust suppression projects to provide the greatest benefits.
+New scientific information could include the adaptability of wildlife species or climate change effects on project.
+An adaptive management plan would be developed to guide evaluation, using specific benchmarks and metrics, and improved management of the newly created habitat restoration and dust suppression activities.
 The adaptive management plan would provide a flexible decision-making framework for ongoing knowledge acquisition, monitoring, and evaluation, to continuously improve management planning and project implementation to achieve specified objectives.
 The information obtained would be used to measure project effectiveness, refine operations and management of project areas, reduce uncertainties about key issues, and inform subsequent stages of project implementation at the Salton Sea.